spudfish/hydejack-20251028/README.md

 * Brought old-school know in Dreamweaver from
     * only HTML5 and CSS without compilers or scripting
     * into the compiler world of GitHub
+* THIS LEARNING CURVE WAS SO STEEP into Github
 * Repository initiated from Hydejack Starter Kit
 * Repository visibility set to public, GitHhb Pages enabled
 * Functions built by Jekyll which uses: